holken1/deploying-r-on-cloud/shiny-on-ibm-cloud/README.md

 ### Creating a Container Registry

-The docker images that contain the actual code to be run on the cluster you actually don't upload to the cluster upon deployment.
-Instead, you make the images available in a registry, and Kubernetes will download (pull) them at deployment time.
+The docker images that contain the actual code to be run on the cluster are not uploaded to the cluster upon deployment.
+Instead, you make the images available ("push") in a registry, and Kubernetes will download ("pull") them at deployment time.

-The registry could be the public Docker Hub for instance, however images stored there are generally publicly available unless you pay for a subscription.
+The registry could be the public Docker Hub for instance.
+However, images stored there are generally publicly available, which isn't always a good idea.
 IBM Cloud contains a container registry, where you can store Docker images that you don't want publicly exposed.

 In the IBM Cloud console, click the create resource button, and in the catalog that appears, select "IBM Cloud Container Registry" under the